rpesl/agentx/README.md

 ## Abstract
 Autonomous coding agents are increasingly expected to solve complex, real-world API tasks involving multiple services, dependencies and alternative solution paths.
 However, most existing benchmarks, including SOCBench-D, implicitly assume simplified one-to-one task-solution mappings and lack support for evaluating agentic behavior in realistic many-to-many (n:m) settings.
-As a result, current evaluations fail to capture whether an agent truly understands which APIs are required, how they should be combined, and which endpoints should be avoided.
+As a result, current evaluations fail to capture whether an agent truly understands which APIs are required, how they should be combined and which endpoints should be avoided.

 We present a Green Agent that transforms SOCBench-D into a fully agentic, reproducible benchmark within the AgentBeats platform.
 The Green Agent orchestrates evaluations for multiple Purple Agents that autonomously generate Python code to solve natural-language API tasks.
 Instead of relying solely on execution success, our approach performs static code analysis to extract all referenced API endpoints and evaluates performance using precision, recall and F1 scores over task-specific ground-truth API sets.